 A maximum of 20 students can follow this course.

-Fiction, parody, and play are not terms that one usually associates with religion, but as this course demonstrates, these concepts are crucial for understanding important currents within contemporary, alternative religion.
+Fiction, parody, and play are not terms that one usually associates with religion, but as this course demonstrates, these concepts are crucial for understanding broad streams of contemporary, alternative religion.
 The course falls roughly into two parts.
 ‘Fiction’ is the key term in the first part.
 We analyse how fiction, especially fantasy and science fiction, functions to disseminate occult and religious ideas (e.g., about telepathy, Atlantis, Elves, fate, and otherworlds) and how some new religions in turn draw inspiration from fiction.
-We explore the influence of fiction on alternative religions from Theosophy to contemporary paganism and look at explicitly fiction-based religions, such as Jediism (based on Star Wars), and consider the extremely bestselling genre of ‘New Age fiction’ (by authors like Paulo Coelho and James Redfield).
-Central questions in this first part of the course include the following: (1) why have some works of fiction (but not others) inspired the rise of new religions?; (2) how do people legitimize the use of fiction and the development of fiction-based religion negotiated and justified?; (3) does the use of fiction tell us something in general about the importance of narratives for sustaining religious belief?
+We explore the influence of fiction on alternative religions from Theosophy over Scientology to contemporary paganism, look at explicitly fiction-based religions such as Jediism (based on Star Wars), and consider the extremely bestselling genre of ‘New Age fiction’ (by authors like Paulo Coelho and James Redfield).
+Central questions in this first part of the course include the following: (1) what is the difference between fiction and non-fiction?; (2) how is the religious use of fiction and the development of fiction-based religion negotiated and justified?; (3) does the use of fiction tell us something in general about the importance of narratives for religious belief?
 The key terms ‘play’ and ‘parody’ are central in the second part of the course.
-We compare the playful character of contemporary paganism with the semi-religious character of Star Trek fandom, and we discuss how some religious movements, including the Otherkin movement whose members believe to be Elves, Dragons, Vampires, and other non-human entities, seem to have developed in part out of role-playing.
-We also look at a number of more or less parodic movements, including The Church of the SubGenius, the Church of the Latter-Day Dude, and the Church of the Flying Spaghetti Monster.
-Key questions in this part are: (4) what is the difference between ritual and play? (we draw on play theory and semiotics to answer this question); (5) has religion originally developed out of a human capacity of play?; and (6) do we see this process repeat itself when contemporary religions grow out of play, fiction reading, and fandom?
+We compare the playful character of contemporary paganism with the semi-religious character of Star Trek fandom, and look at a number of more or less parodic movements, including Discordianism, the Church of the Latter-Day Dude, and the Church of the Flying Spaghetti Monster.
+Key questions in this part are: (4) what is the difference between ritual and play? (we draw on play theory and semiotics to answer this question); (5) has religion originally developed out of a human capacity of play?; and (6) do we see this process repeat itself when contemporary religions grow out of play, fiction-reading, and fandom?
 Underlying the entire course are the fundamental questions (7) how are religious traditions constituted and maintained? and (8) what is the dimensions and dynamics of religious believing?

 After successfully completing this course students have: